Pt-induced nanowires on Ge(001): a DFT study: Results

-Due to the large variety of possible surface structures, these will be defined by indicating the positions of the Pt atoms in the toplayer, as shown in Fig. \ref{fig:2indexjes}a.
-The adsorption sites are shown in Fig. \ref{fig:2indexjes}b.\\ The stable T$_{\mathrm{d}2}$ on $\beta_{6u}$ structure in the previous paragraph showed the exchange of one Pt-dimer atom with a Ge-surface atom.
-It could now be imagined that the second Pt atom could behave similarly and exchange with a Ge atom on the other side of the trough.
-The structure obtained would now contain Pt atoms at positions $2$, $4$, $6$, and $7$.\cite{fn:UnstablePtDimer} During this process two Ge atoms would have been expelled onto the surface.
-These could bind and form a dimer, with a length of $2.558$\AA, bridging the trough.
-This dimer would have a formation energy $E_{\mathrm{f}}=-568$ meV.
-Because of the asymmetry between the two sides of the trough it would be buckled over an angle of $17.9^{\circ}$.
-Conversely, if the Ge atoms don't dimerise but maximize the number of Pt-Ge bonds the formation energy $E_{\mathrm{f}}=-768$ meV, roughly $0.2$ eV more stable than a dimer.
-Calculated STM images of this last structure show something interesting.
-Due to the Ge atoms on top of the QDRs the two dimer images of the underlying dimers are replaced by a single image centered between the two dimers.
-Because of the different geometry of the underlying dimer rows, the new images also show a clear difference.
-In experiments a widened trough (WT) is observed before the formation of the NWs.
+Due to the large variety of possible surface structures, these will be defined by indicating the positions of the Pt atoms in the top layer, as shown in Fig.~\ref{fig:2indexjes}a.
+The adsorption sites are shown in Fig.~\ref{fig:2indexjes}b.\\ The stable T$_{\mathrm{d}1}$ on $\beta_{6u}$ structure in Sec.~\ref{ssc:model1_onb6u} showed the exchange of one Pt-dimer atom with a Ge-surface atom.
+It could now be imagined that the second Pt atom behaves similarly and takes the position of a Ge atom on the opposite side of the trough.
+The structure obtained would now contain Pt atoms at positions $2$, $4$, $6$, and $7$: Two Pt atoms at positions $4$ and $6$ from the $\beta_6$ geometry, a Pt atom at position $2$ from the T$_{\mathrm{d}1}$ relaxation, as described in the previous subsection, and, the second Pt atom from the original Pt addimer at position $7$.
+This last position is chosen because it is known that Pt-dimers build into the dimer rows are very unstable (Ref.~\onlinecite{Vanpoucke:prb09beta}), giving preference to position $7$ over position $3$.
+During this process two Ge atoms are expelled onto the surface.
+These could bind and form a dimer, with a length of $2.558$ \AA, bridging the trough, with the dimer parallel to the dimers in the dimer rows.
+This dimer has a formation energy $E_{\mathrm{f}}=-568$ meV.
+Because of the asymmetry between the two sides of the trough it is buckled with angle of $17.9^{\circ}$.
+Conversely, if the two expelled Ge atoms do not dimerise but maximize the number of Pt-Ge bonds the formation energy $E_{\mathrm{f}}$ is calculated to be $-768$ meV, roughly $0.2$ eV more stable than a dimer.
+Calculated STM images of this last structure show that due to the Ge atoms on top of the QDRs the two dimer images of the underlying dimers are replaced by a single image centered between the two dimers, as can be seen in Fig.~\ref{fig:3STM_trog_nwa}c.
+In experiments a widened trough WT is observed before the formation of the NWs.
 One significant feature of this WT is the fact that the dimer images of the QDRs are replaced by images which are two dimers wide, symmetrically around the trough.
 The structure described above could be a candidate for this observed structure.
-The Ge atoms could then during annealing dimerise (dimers bridging the wide trough are also experimentally observed) and rotate from their bridge position into a position parallel to the QDRs, forming the observed NWs.\\ Using a surface containing Pt atoms at positions $2$, $4$, $6$, and $7$ we placed Ge dimers at sites A and B and a Pt dimer at site A. After relaxation we found the Ge dimer that was placed at site B to have broken up and moved toward the site A configuration.
-The formation energy $E_{\mathrm{f}}$ for this structure was calculated to be $-609$ meV, while that of the A configuration was $-713$ meV, slightly more stable.\\
+The Ge atoms could then during annealing dimerise (dimers bridging the WT are also experimentally observed) and rotate from their bridge position into a position parallel to the QDRs, forming the observed NWs.\\ Using a surface containing Pt atoms at positions $2$, $4$, $6$, and $7$, Ge dimers are placed at sites A and B and a Pt dimer at site A. After relaxation we find the Ge dimer that is placed at site B to have broken up and, due to the periodic boundary conditions and the surface unit cell size, moved toward the site A configuration.
+The formation energy $E_{\mathrm{f}}$ for this B-site structure is calculated to be $-609$ meV, while that of the A configuration is slightly more stable, $-713$ meV.\\